-6.1.2 EXPENDITURES
+6.2.1 EXPENDITURES

 DED will initiate drawing down funds immediately after HUD's approval of the Action Plan in the Disaster Recovery Grant Reporting (DRGR) system.
-Funds will be spent within six years of the date HUD obligates the funds to DED, outlined in Table 5-4.
+Funds will be spent within six years of the date HUD obligates the funds to DED, namely July 7, 2027.